jhumelsine/jhumelsine.github.io/_posts/2023-11-03-hexagonal-architecture-dependencies-knowledge.md

 Once a Port/Interface/Contract starts to stabilize, then the concrete classes that depend upon it can proceed with their implementation in parallel by different developers or teams without stepping upon each other’s toes.

-The only concrete classes that knows about other concrete classes are Configurers, and their level of knowledge is restricted to creation.
+The only concrete classes that know about other concrete classes are Configurers, and their level of knowledge is restricted to creation.
 And depend upon whether [Factories](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) are used in Configurers, they may not even contain concrete class knowledge.

 ## Topological Sorting
 Let’s redraw the Hexagonal Architecture design using [Topological Sorting](https://en.wikipedia.org/wiki/Topological_sorting) and without the hexagons.
 That is, represent the flow from the design elements based upon their dependencies from concreteness to abstraction.